-Certain types of exceptions are special in their behavior and may require custom handling.
+Certain types of exceptions are behave differently and may require custom handling.

-AccessViolationException as such it will bubble out of he handler and terminate the endpoint.
+AccessViolationException.
+As such it will bubble out of the handler and terminate the endpoint.

-While these exceptions can be explicitly handled (using a HandleProcessCorruptedStateExceptionsAttribute) it is explicitly recommended MS not to do it.
+While these exceptions can be explicitly handled (using a HandleProcessCorruptedStateExceptionsAttribute), Microsoft explicitly recommends not to do this.